J. Robert Beyster Papers at UCSD Special Collections

 Beyster Fellowship Program

-The Beyster Fellowship Program started in 2008 to support students and faculty at business schools, engineering schools and entrepreneurship centers engaged in applied research studies and curriculum development.
-The Program currently includes researchers and scholars from 26 universities representing diverse academic disciplines.
-More Information
+The Beyster Fellowship Program, administered by Rutgers University, started in 2008 to support students and faculty at business schools, engineering schools and entrepreneurship centers engaged in applied research studies and curriculum development.
+The program currently includes researchers and scholars from more than 40 universities representing diverse academic disciplines.

 Beyster Fellowship Symposium